deneha/azure-guidance/best-practices-api-design.md

 A POST request should create a new resource with data provided in the body of the request.
 In the REST model, you frequently apply POST requests to resources that are collections; the new resource is added to the collection.

-> **Note**: You can also define POST requests that trigger some functionality (and that don't necessarily return data), and these types of request can be applied to collections.
+> [AZURE.NOTE] You can also define POST requests that trigger some functionality (and that don't necessarily return data), and these types of request can be applied to collections.
 For example you could use a POST request to pass a timesheet to a payroll processing service and get the calculated taxes back as a response.

 A PUT request is intended to modify an existing resource.
 If the specified resource does not exist, the PUT request could return an error (in some cases, it might actually create the resource).
 PUT requests are most frequently applied to resources that are individual items (such as a specific customer or order), although they can be applied to collections, although this is less-commonly implemented.
 Note that PUT requests are idempotent whereas POST requests are not; if an application submits the same PUT request multiple times the results should always be the same (the same resource will be modified with the same values), but if an application repeats the same POST request the result will be the creation of multiple resources.

-> **Note**: Strictly speaking, an HTTP PUT request replaces an existing resource with the resource specified in the body of the request.
+> [AZURE.NOTE] Strictly speaking, an HTTP PUT request replaces an existing resource with the resource specified in the body of the request.
 If the intention is to modify a selection of properties in a resource but leave other properties unchanged, then this should be implemented by using an HTTP PATCH request.
 However, many RESTful implementations relax this rule and use PUT for both situations.

 ### Processing HTTP requests
 The data included by a client application in many HTTP requests, and the corresponding response messages from the web server, could be presented in a variety of formats (or media types).
 For example, the data that specifies the details for a customer or order could be provided as XML, JSON, or some other encoded and compressed format.
 A RESTful web API should support different media types as requested by the client application that submits a request.